Cleridae: Identification

 Clerid beetles fall under the suborder Polyphaga.
 Key characteristics of Polyphaga are that the hind coxa (base of the leg), do not divide the first and second abdominal/ventral plates which are known as sternites.
 Also, the notopleural suture (found under the pronotal shield) is not present.
 To further identify Clerid beetles, a few additional characteristics need to be examined.

 Clerid beetles have unique legs that help to distinguish them from other families.
-Their tarsal formula is 5–5–5, meaning that on each of the front, middle and hind legs there are 5 tarsomeres (individual subsegments of the feet/tarsi).
-One or more of these subsegments on each leg is typically lobed, and the 4th tarsi is normally difficult to distinguish.
+Their tarsal formula is 5–5–5, meaning that on each of the front, middle and hind legs there are five tarsomeres (individual subsegments of the feet/tarsi).
+One or more of these subsegments on each leg is typically lobed, and the fourth tarsomere is normally difficult to distinguish.
 Furthermore, an important feature that eliminates many other families of beetles is that clerids' front coxae (base of the leg) expose the second segment of the legs known as the trochanter.

 The second defining characteristic of the family Cleridae is that clerids never have eversible vesicles (small usually hidden balloon-like structures thought to be scent glands) on their abdomen and pronotum.
 This characteristic distinguishes them from a similar family Melyridae which sometimes has these glands.
 This trait is very important in correctly differentiating checkered beetles from Melyridae.

 Distribution and ecology

 Cleridae can be found in the Americas, Africa, Europe, the Middle East and even in Australia.
 There are approximately 3,500 species in the world and about 500 species in North America.
 Due to this wide distribution there are many different habitats in which the checkered beetles can be found.

 Many of the species are known as "flower visitors", that prey on other flower visiting insects and also feed on pollen.
 These species are found in moist, sunny environments where flowering plants are found in abundance.

 Another habitat commonly inhabited by clerid beetles is trees.
 These "tree living species" are found in forests across the world with various climates and an array of easily preyed upon insects.
 They seek protection under the bark and hunt for other insects above and below the bark.
 The primary source of prey for these bark living hunters is bark beetles.

 The third type of clerid beetles is the "nest robbing species" which live in shrubbery and in trees.
-Unlike the tree living species these species do not actually burrow into the bark.
+Unlike the tree living species, these species do not actually burrow into the bark.
 Nest robbing species typically hunt termite, bee, and wasp larvae, and one particular species has been noted to prey primarily on grasshopper egg masses.
 Not all nest robbing species actively hunt live prey, some species for example prefer to feed only on dead honey bee larvae and adults.